pygame/pygame/README.rst

 Pygame is a powerful library for game development, offering a wide range of features to simplify your coding journey.
-Let's delve into what Pygame has to offer:
+Let's delve into what pygame has to offer:

-Graphics: With Pygame, creating dynamic and engaging graphics has never been easier.
+Graphics: With pygame, creating dynamic and engaging graphics has never been easier.
 The library provides simple yet effective tools for 2D graphics and animation, including support for images, rectangles, and polygon shapes.
-Whether you're a seasoned game developer or just starting out, Pygame has you covered.
+Whether you're a seasoned game developer or just starting out, pygame has you covered.

 Sound: Pygame also includes support for playing and manipulating sound and music, making it easy to add sound effects and background music to your games.
 With support for WAV, MP3, and OGG file formats, you have plenty of options to choose from.

 Input: Pygame provides intuitive functions for handling keyboard, mouse, and joystick input, allowing you to quickly and easily implement player controls in your games.
-No more struggling with complex input code, Pygame makes it simple.
+No more struggling with complex input code, pygame makes it simple.

-Game Development: Lastly, Pygame provides a comprehensive suite of tools and features specifically designed for game development.
-From collision detection to sprite management, Pygame has everything you need to create exciting and engaging games.
-Whether you're building a platformer, puzzle game, or anything in between, Pygame has you covered.
+Game Development: Lastly, pygame provides a comprehensive suite of tools and features specifically designed for game development.
+From collision detection to sprite management, pygame has everything you need to create exciting and engaging games.
+Whether you're building a platformer, puzzle game, or anything in between, pygame has you covered.

 Building From Source
 --------------------

-If you want to use features that are currently in development, or you want to contribute to Pygame, you will need to build Pygame locally from its source code, rather than pip installing it.
+If you want to use features that are currently in development, or you want to contribute to pygame, you will need to build pygame locally from its source code, rather than pip installing it.

 Installing from source is fairly automated.
-The most work will involve compiling and installing all the Pygame dependencies.
-Once that is done, run the ``setup.py`` script which will attempt to auto-configure, build, and install Pygame.
+The most work will involve compiling and installing all the pygame dependencies.
+Once that is done, run the ``setup.py`` script which will attempt to auto-configure, build, and install pygame.

 Much more information about installing and compiling is available on the `Compilation wiki page`_.